-- It’s used as a spice specially in Indian curries, as a dying agent, used in auspicious days in Indian families (Marriages, pujas) most importantly has been used since ages in various ailments.
+- It’s used as a spice especially in Indian curries, as a dying agent, used in auspicious days in Indian families (Marriages, pujas) most importantly has been used for ages in various ailments.

-- Like a pinch of Turmeric in milk(Golden milk) is highly recommended specially to children to prevent them from seasonal cold , cough & allergies.
+- Like a pinch of Turmeric in milk(Golden milk) is highly recommended especially to children to prevent them from seasonal cold , cough & allergies.

 Botanical name- Curcuma longa

 - The Latin name for turmeric is Curcuma Longa, which comes from the Arabic name for the plant

 - Gauri – The One Whose Face is Light and Shining

 - Kanchani – Golden Goddess

 - Curcumin(diferuloylmethane), a polyphenol compound responsible for the bright yellow color of turmeric, is believed to be the principal pharmacological agent.

 - In addition to curcumin, turmeric contains the curcuminoids atlantone, bisdemethoxycurcumin, demethoxycurcumin, diaryl heptanoids, and tumerone.